 Not all home improvement projects need to be super complicated or break the bank to make a real difference.
-There are some simple things that anyone can handle, so to speak, which can really liven up the look of any room.
+There are some simple things that anyone can handle, so to speak, which can liven up the look of any room.

 Tools & Materials

-We’re going to show you how to fit a door handle from scratch.
+We’ll show you how to fit a door handle from scratch.
 That means you’ll know how to do it if you’re ever faced with a new door without an existing handle.

 Incidentally, if you need to hang a door first, Little House on the Corner bloggers Christine and Jan can help you learn from their experience.

-1. Measuring And Marking Up The Door
+1. Measuring and Marking the Door

 The first thing you need to do is to decide where on your door you’re going to put the new handle.
 The most common placement for interior door handles is 100cm from the floor.

 You might wish to match the height with your other doors if they’re at a different level.
 Use a tape measure to find the desired height and mark the door’s edge and both faces with a pencil.